Help and FAQs

-3. Annual Mileage and CO2 g/km.
+3. Annual Mileage and the CO2 g/km figure.

 Do I enter the distance I drive in a week, or the total mileage / km shown on my car?If you are calculating your carbon footprint for a 1 year period then enter the distance driven in the last 12 months.
 If you have selected a different period on the “Welcome tab” then enter the distance driven in time period selected.

 Where are the factors for bus and rail taken from?The factors used for buses and rail were calculated based on publically available data from the major service operations, national statistics and the department for transport.

-I only have stations and not distances?The scope of the calculator only allows distances to be entered therefore please estimate the journeys between stations.
+I only have stations and not distances?The scope of the calculator only allows distances to be entered therefore please estimate the journeys distance between stations.
 One way to do this would be to use a web site such a Google maps to calculate the road mileage between the 2 stations.
 Road distances are usually a good approximation to Rail distances.

-Secondary Footprint Tab
+Secondary Footprint Tab (on the household calculator)

 What is a secondary footprint?This is a measure of the emissions caused through the manufacture, delivery and disposal of products and services we buy.
-Most carbon footprint calculators ignore this part of your footprint, but without it you would risk under estimating your total footprint quite considerably.
+Most carbon footprint calculators ignore this part of your footprint, but without it you may risk under estimating your total footprint quite considerably.